Scalar Perturbations of Charged Dilaton Black Holes: Quasi normal Modes of the Charged Dilaton Black Hole

 \section{Quasi normal Modes of the Charged Dilaton Black Hole}

-Quasi normal modes of a classical perturbation of black hole space-times are defined as the solutions to the related wave equations characterized by purely ingoing waves at the horizon.
-In addition, one has to impose boundary conditions on the solutions at the asymptotic regions as well.
-In asymptotically flat space-times, the second boundary condition is for the solution to be purely outgoing at spatial infinity.
-Once these boundary conditions are imposed, the resulting frequencies become complex and discrete.
+Quasinormal modes of a black hole are obtained by solving the perturbation equation with boundary conditions imposed.
+The boundary conditions for asymptotically flat black holes are: purely ingoing waves at the horizon and purely out going waves at the spatial infinity.
+Once these conditions are imposed, the QNM frequencies can be found which are complex.
 Quasi normal modes for the above black hole for gravitational perturbations have been studied by Ferrari et. al. \cite{fera} and Konoplya\cite{kon5}.

-Usually, the fundamental equation of black hole perturbations given in eq.(13) cannot be solved analytically.
-This is the case for almost all cases in 3+1 dimensions.
-In 2+1 dimensions there are two black hole solutions ( BTZ black hole \cite{bir1} and the charged dilaton black hole \cite{fer}) which can be solved to give exact values of quasi normal modes.
-In five dimensions, exact values are obtained for vector perturbations by Nunez and Starinets \cite{nun}.
+In general, it is not possible to solve the perturbation equation given in eq.(13) analytically.
+There are very few cases where analytical solutions were obtained.
+Examples are, BTZ black hole \cite{bir1} and the charged dilaton black hole \cite{fer} in 2+1 dimensions.
+In five dimensions, analytical values have been obtained for vector perturbations by Nunez and Starinets \cite{nun}.

-There are several approaches to compute quasi normal modes in literature.
+There are several approaches to compute quasi normal modes in the literature.
 Here, we will follow a semi analytical technique developed by Iyer and Will \cite{will}.
-The method makes use of the WKB approximation, carried out to third order beyond the eikonal approximation.
-This approach has been applied to the Schwarzchild \cite{iyer1} Reissner-Nordstrom \cite{koko1} and for gravitational perturbations of the charged dilaton black hole \cite{ fera} \cite{kon5}.
+The method makes use of the WKB approximation carried out to third order beyond the eikonal approximation.
+This approach has been applied to the Schwarzschild \cite{iyer1} Reissner-Nordstrom \cite{koko1} and for gravitational perturbations of the charged dilaton black hole \cite{ fera} \cite{kon5}.
 We will first review the basics of this method as follows;

 Let us rewrite the perturbation eq.(13) in the following form.